 Nowadays, how do you approach your work at Pepperdata?

 I try to see our products from our customers' perspectives.
-Because our code will be running in the data centers of customers, I have to create code that doesn't create problems in a customer environment.
-Some part of our software runs on the customer side, and we don't have much control once it's running.
+Because our code will be running in the data centers of customers, I have to write code that doesn't create problems in a customer environment.
+Pepperdata software runs on the customer side, so we don't have much control once it's running.

 It’s interesting that you mentioned following a guideline for testing everything perfectly.
 Achieving perfection is quite difficult in our industry.
 How do you strive to achieve just that?